 Do you have a photo with a background you don’t like?
 Do you want to create a more interesting image that will grab people’s attention?
 Then this tutorial on how to change the background color in Photoshop is for you.

 Step 1: Choose Your Photo

 The quality of your finished image depends on the amount of time you spend on the process.

-Some things to avoid when you are new to isolating a subject to change the background colour are:
+Some things to avoid when you are new to isolating a subject to change the background color are:

 - Hair that’s loose, frizzy, spiked or not smooth;

 - Subjects with detailed edges;

 - Motion blur;

 - A background that blends with the subject.

 Open your photo in Photoshop and make a duplicate layer (Ctrl+j).
 Then turn off the original layer.